 - Now dry roast methi seeds till the colour changes, let it cool and grind it to fine powder, keep aside

-- Same way crush the kharak remove the seeds and grind to fine powder
+- Same way crush the kharak remove the seeds and grind to a fine powder

 - Heat oil in a kadhai fry the edible gum and grind it coarsely

-- In the same kadhai pour in the oil along with jaggery, let the jaggery melt and turn to light brown in colour, once the oil is boiling on the edges off the flame
+- In the same kadhai pour in the oil along with jaggery, let the jaggery melt and turn light brown in colour, once the oil is boiling on the edges of the flame

 - We don’t have to boil the oil here

-- Take a large pan add in wheat flour, dryfruit powder, grated coconut, methi powder, edible gum and mix this well
+- Take a large pan add wheat flour, dry fruit powder, grated coconut, methi powder, edible gum and mix this well

 - Pour in the oil n jaggery mixture mix well